-A photo essay about our adventure to the 2017 Royal Highlander Festival in Bhutan.
-Our trip was sponsored by Gray Langur Tours, but all thoughts, photos, and love for yaks are most definitely our own.
+A photo essay about an adventure to the 2017 Royal Highlander Festival in Bhutan.
+The trip was sponsored by Gray Langur Tours, but all thoughts, photos, and love for yaks are most definitely my own.

 It’s not every day you get to chat with the King of Bhutan, dive out of the way of yaks in outfits, and sip hot tea among a sea of traditional headdresses, all at a festival situated at more than 4,000 meters above sea level.

 Surreal as it sounds, that’s exactly what went down when we visited the second Royal Highlander Festival in Bhutan.

 For those not in the know—which is most of the world at this point in time—the two-day Royal Highlander Festival is an annual celebration of nomadic highlander traditions in Laya, Bhutan.

 The festival began as the brainchild of the fifth king of Bhutan, Jigme Khesar Namgyel Wangchuck.
 Before the advent of the Royal Highlander Festival, the mountainous northern areas of Bhutan lacked representation on the country’s festival calendar; most Bhutanese festivals occur in more “accessible” regions of the country.

 To resolve this issue, His Majesty initiated the Royal Highlander Festival to bring some light and love to the hardy highlander people thriving in the Himalayas of northern Bhutan.